kymata-atlas/third-party-functions/README.md

 # third-party-functions
-This repository holds the source code of functions written by third-party research groups, for use as hypotheses in the Kymata Atlas. *Note: This repository only holds functions for which there is not already an existing Github repository.*
+This repository holds the source code of functions written by third-party research groups. *Note: This repository only holds functions for which there is not already an existing Github repository.*

 Where possible, the code should follow - exactly - a published description.
 This description, with a doi (or a pdf of the original description itself), should be cited, and ideally the code should contain comments that link lines of code to equation numbers eg.